kiarafrobles/www.retroreport.org/_videos/from-crack-babies-to-oxytots-lessons-not-learned.md

 published: true
 date: 2015-07-22T04:00:00.000Z
 producer:
   - kit-roane
 topic: crime
 description: "In the 1980s, many government officials, scientists, and journalists warned that the country would be plagued by a generation of “crack babies.”
 They were wrong.
 More than 25 years later, the media is sounding a similar alarm. "
-tweet: "Recent new stories have focused on "oxytots" as a scary new trend.
-But is it "crack babies" redux?"
+tweet: "Recent new stories have focused on *oxytots* as a scary new trend.
+But is it *crack babies* redux?"
 featured_image_path: /uploads/1422558459238_437817467_1280.jpg
 appearance: light-text
 video:
   video_id: XJ3-6qDTR-M
   video_provider: youtube
   video_show_in_history: true
 video_2:
   video_id:
   video_provider: vimeo
   video_show_in_history: true
 video_3:
   video_id: 134152076
   video_provider: vimeo
   video_running_time: 11
 show_related_report_on_video_page: true
 # type: video
 slug: from-crack-babies-to-oxytots-lessons-not-learned